LNicholsonDev/Machine-Learning-Models/README.md

 # Week 9: <br/>
 **Neural Network ML Model:** A neural network consists of multiple layers of interconnected neurons that transform input data into learned patterns.
 By adjusting weights through iterative training, this kind of model excels in many tasks - like classification, regression, and generation.
 Here, a neural network was created to predict Customer Churn - whether a customer is likely to leave a service.
 This enables businesses to take preventative actions in order to retain their customer.

-# Project:  Predicting Crop Yields via Neural Network
+# Project:  Predicting Crop Yields via Decision Tree
-**Neural Network ML Model:** A neural network was implemented to predict crop yield given historical agricultural data, including region, rainfall, and temperatures.
+**Decision Tree ML Model:** A decision tree was implemented to predict crop yield given historical agricultural data, including region, rainfall, and temperatures.